 Members of the LGBTQ+ community may be hesitant to get help for mental health issues or a substance use disorder because of the lack of available resources and the stigma surrounding how they choose to identify.

-Fortunately, there are treatment programs that focus on needs specific to the LGBTQ+ population and welcome members of the LGBTQ+ community with open arms and a catered rehabilitation plan.
+Fortunately, there are addiction treatment programs that focus on needs specific to the LGBTQ+ population and welcome members of the LGBTQ+ community with open arms and a catered rehabilitation plan.
 Rehab centers that specialize in the treatment of LGBTQ+ individuals will also focus on co-occurring mental health issues to ensure the healing and recovery of each individual.

 If you or a loved one is struggling with mental health issues or a substance use disorder, now is the time to seek treatment.
 Remember, you are not alone, and there is a treatment center that will meet your specific needs.